MicrosoftDocs/fabric-docs/docs/governance/tags-apply.md

     :::image type="content" source="./media/tags-apply/choose-tags.png" alt-text="Screenshot showing how to choose tags to apply to an item.":::

 1. Choose the tags that are relevant for your item.
 You can select more than one tag.
-An item can have up to 10 tags applied.
+An item can have up to 10 tags.

 1. When done, select **Save** or **Apply**, if required.
 Otherwise, just close the settings pane.